martha-thomae/GuatC1/16_Pedro-Bermudez_Mass/comments.md

 ### 4th) At triple-meter subsection B
 1. No corrections, but had to add a hemiola coloration three-semibreve group in the MuRET file in the alto which was added by a second hand in the mss.
 2. Didn't use orange labels (triple-meter issue in \*\*mens)
 3. I added a breve at the end in the mean time so that the triple meter sections were processed properly within the MP Editor, but I erased them afterwards.
 No need to check with CPDL.
+AND had to change also (manual postprocess) how the two minim rests in the same staffline of the superius affect the previous semibreve (leaving it perfect).

 ### 5th) After triple-meter subsection B
 1. No corrections, I processed with previous (4th) and I changed the barring manually afterwards